jamesguo71/re/final_project_report.md

 Here is the outline of the algorithm I implemented for detecting UAF in Ghidra:

 1. Get a list of functions (`callers`) that called `malloc`
-2. Walk through each caller, and collect all the `callsites` that actually issued the operation of calling `malloc`
+2. Loop through each caller, and collect all the `callsites` that issued the operation of calling `malloc`
-3. For each callsite, get the newly `malloc`ed `pointer` , and initialize the bookkeeping free_flag as False, i.e, not freed
+3. For each callsite, get the newly `malloc`ed `pointer`  and initialize the bookkeeping free_flag as False, i.e, not freed
 4. Get the descendants (i.e, further usages of a variable) of the `pointer` through Ghidra API
 5. for each descendant of the `pointer`, we do a case analysis of its Opcode.
 	* If it is used as a parameter in a function call, we check if the function name is `free`, if it is, mark the free_flag as True.
 Otherwise, we step into the function and look at how the pointer is used inside that function.